 - Financial discipline becomes one of your strengths as you watch your wealth grow.
 Over time, you’ll find ways to cut back on unnecessary expenditure and boost the amount you save.

 - Increase your savings periodically.
-As you get used to making the payments, challenge yourself to increase your standing order every so often, especially if you get a pay rise or if any of your other bills decrease.
+As you get used to making the payments, challenge yourself to increase your standing order every so often.
+Especially if you get a pay rise or if any of your other bills decrease.

 - Don’t break the habit.
-Make sure you pay this ‘bill’ every pay day without fail, don’t be tempted to dip in to the savings except for genuine emergencies.
+Make sure you pay this ‘bill’ every pay day without fail.
+Don’t be tempted to dip in to the savings except for genuine emergencies.
 This is a long-term investment in yourself, so treat it with the same importance as your mortgage or rent.

-What about debts?
+What if you have debts?

 If you’re considering taking on new debt, possibly to fund a new car or house purchase, set aside a ‘Pay Yourself First’ amount before deciding what’s affordable to borrow.
 This might mean lowering your expectations on the next big purchase, but it comes back to creating that balance between spending now and your future financial wellbeing.